ethan-grinberg/misinformation-cluster-analysis/README.md

-russian-disinformation
+misinformation-cluster-analysis
 ==============================

-A cluster analysis and tool for tracking Russian disinformation spreading on Twitter.
+A cluster analysis of misinformation diffusion networks.
+Presented at the 2022 Undergraduate Research Symposium at the University of Illinois Urbana-Champaign.
+_More details to be added_.